top of page

 Learn About Ranked Choice Voting

-Ranked choice voting, known as RCV, is a simple reform that can lead to significant benefits in our electoral system.
+Ranked choice voting, known as RCV, is a simple reform that can lead to significant benefits for our cities, state, and country.
 It's a commonsense upgrade from the broken single-choice voting approach that favors entrenched interests and underlies so much political dysfunction.

 It's straightforward: RCV lets you rank candidates 1st, 2nd, 3rd and so on instead of being forced to choose just one.
 If your first choice can’t win, your vote automatically transfers to your second choice.